kexiZeroing/kexiZeroing.github.io/src/blog/coding-with-ai.md

 ---
-title: "Start to use Cursor, Copilot and other AI tools"
+title: "Coding with AI"
 description: ""
 added: "May 27 2025"
 tags: [AI]
-updatedDate: "Feb 27 2026"
+updatedDate: "Feb 28 2026"
 ---

 ## Get Started with Cursor